-- 3. From the list, select the cache for which you want to modify settings. - 4.
-In the IP Address field, enter the IP address of the computer running OracleAS Web Cache. - 5.
+3. From the list, select the cache for which you want to modify settings.

+- 4. In the IP Address field, specify the computer running OracleAS Web Cache: - IP address written in a 32-bit dotted decimal notation - A host name that resolves to an IP address of the computer running OracleAS Web Cache.
+If you do not want to rely on Domain Name System (DNS) to resolve the host name, use a different name resolution mechanism, such as the UNIX etc/hosts file. - ANY to represent any IP address - 5.
 In the Port Number field, enter the listening port from which OracleAS Web Cache will receive Web browser requests for the Web site.